cmheisel/jobs/manager-jd.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As a development manager, you'll be accountable for the success of one or more projects assigned to you.
 Each project will have a cross-team, cross-functional group of folks assigned to it.
 Your delivery team works closely with a project manager and customer to define the most valuable work and to break it apart into appropriately sized chunks to be delivered.

-Delivery teams can include 1 or more of your direct reports, depending on the project's needs and your developer's career paths.
+Delivery teams can include one or more of your direct reports, depending on the project's needs and your developer's career paths.

 You're accountable for the team's quality, timely delivery and the project's success.
 You're also the team's advocate within the company, getting them everything they need to be successful.
 You'll also be an inspiration for innovation to the customer and the team.